tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 6+:_ When an attacker misses you with an odd roll, you inflict 5 ongoing fire damage on that enemy (champion: 10 ongoing; epic: 15 ongoing).

 **Quirk:** Always uncomfortably chilly, even in the hottest conditions.

 ---

+#### Heraldic Shield

+Quick Action

+_Recharge 16+:_ Your shield bears the heraldic symbol of your family (or that of some other noble knight, if you looted this shield in a dungeon).
+Either way, you may invoke the aid of that symbol, causing a spirit animal to manifest on the battlefield.
+This spirit remains until the end of the battle (or until you disgrace your family, causing it to leave in disgust).
+The benefit provided by the spirit depends on what it is, but here are some ideas.

+- Boar: +1d4 damage if you hit someone in the same round you move to engage them (champion: +2d4; epic: +4d6)
+- Eagle: +1 damage to ranged attacks, hit or miss (champion: +3; epic: +6)
+- Dog: Enemies engaged with you have an additional -1 penalty to disengage check. (champion: -2; epic: -3)
+- Unicorn: You may rally a second time in a battle without rolling (champion: once per battle, you can rally on behalf of a nearby ally; you spend the standard action and the recovery, they get the healing; epic: twice per battle)
+- Griffon: Once per battle, when you inflict a critical hit on a foe, you may immediately make a basic attack on a different enemy as a free action.
+(Champion: twice per battle; epic: three times per battle).
+- Lion: Once per battle, you can roar.
+You cause fear as though you were a monster with a fear aura until the start of your next turn (champion: you count as being one level higher for the purposes of determining your fear threshold; epic: two levels higher).
+- Wolf: +1d6 damage on opportunity attacks (champion: +2d6; epic: +4d8)
+- Dragon: Once per battle, when you inflict a critical hit on an enemy, you immediately deal 1d6 fire damage to all other engaged enemies (champion: 2d6; epic: 4d8)
+- Snake: Once per battle, when you hit an enemy engaged with you, you may add 5 ongoing poison damage to the damage roll (champion: 10 ongoing; epic: 15 ongoing)

+**Quirk:** Family honor is everything.

+>_Note:_ I once knew this barbarian.
+Eight feet tall he was, and nearly as broad across the shoulders, eyes like smoldering coals.
+He comes out of the north, as barbarians do, and does all the things you’d expect a barbarian of that sort to do.
+He loots dungeons, slays monsters, sacks cities, seduces princes.
+The Emperor gives him a castle to keep him quiet, and a noble title to go with it.
+So, now that he’s a respectable noble, our barbarian goes and gets himself a suit of magic plate armor, and a magic shield to go with it.
+The shield-maker asks him what the heraldic symbol of his house is, and the barbarian doesn’t know.
+He thinks about it, and picks the most impressive beast he’s ever seen.
+KORU! he says, in this deep booming voice like an earthquake.
+So the shield-maker paints a behemoth on the magic shield.
+Next time a demon shows up, the barbarian girds his loins, and the rest of him too, and rides out to meet it in battle.
+He invokes the power of his shield and calls on his heraldic spirit… You can still see the crater.
+It’s in the shape of a behemoth footprint.
+Squished him and the demon flat as two pancakes.
+That’s why, if they ever make me a baron, I’m going to rule under the sigil of something small and very safe.
+I’m thinking goldfish.
+You? - Stormcrow Jacen, “Merchant”

+---